 Not Just Scope But Sequence Too

 I created the table which follows based on notes that I’ve actually been taking and keeping for a number of years now.
 My interest in when books are scheduled in different Charlotte Mason curricula and their specific scopes and sequences is based largely on a fundamental principle of mine.
 To me, it really does matter when a child is introduced to a book, especially with regard to curricula which purport to be built largely on the idea that a wide variety of living books is essential to said child’s education.
-These curricula are also built on the idea that these books have been specially chosen to offer the very best that a book can offer: a true example of literary art, one which captures a child’s interest or imagination, exposes him to new words and figurative language and which offers interesting characters, historical figures or events, compelling themes and thought-provoking ideas.
+These curricula are also built on the idea that these books have been specially chosen to offer the very best that a book can offer: a true example of literary art, one which captures a child’s interest or imagination, exposes said child to new words and figurative language and which offers interesting characters, historical figures or events, compelling themes and thought-provoking ideas.
 If all of this is to be the foundation of a child’s education, then shouldn’t we consider not only what books are read but also when they are read?

 One of the founding principles for this curriculum, A Mind in the Light, is this very idea.
 The books that were chosen and where they have been placed is structured carefully, with an eye towards not when they best fit the historical cycle being studied but with an eye towards when it would best fit the child developmentally.
 This curriculum was set up so that the child’s development rang true throughout it.
 While there is still attention to the rotation of historical time periods, the structure does not deter from staying true to scheduling a book when it is the right time for a child.